top of page

 2012

-• A delegation from CBRCanada is represented at the Living Knowledge Network conference in Bonn, Germany.
+• In May 2012, a delegation represented CBRC at the Living Knowledge Network conference in Bonn, Germany.
+The attendees included: Linda Hawkins, Budd Hall, Leslie Brown, Maeve Lydon, and Joanna Ochocka.

-• CBRCanada’s Steering Committee engaged in strategic planning and organizational renewal.
+• CBRCs Steering Committee engaged in strategic planning and organizational renewal.

-• Submitted application for SSHRCC Partnership Grant, "Engaging Communities in Research: A Partnership to Strengthen the 'C' in C-U Research" led by Joanna Ochocka and 17 partners (all CBR Canada members)
+• The SSHRCC Partnership Grant was developed and submitted to the competition.
+The "Engaging Communities in Research: A Partnership to Strengthen the 'C' in C-U Research" was led by Dr. Joanna Ochocka with 17 partners (all CBR C members and/or directors).

 Arrow